 Dominique Unruh is a Professor of Information Security at the University of Tartu.
 His research is in the foundations of cryptography and in quantum cryptography.
 He earned his PhD at the University of Karlsruhe (KIT) in 2006, and worked as a junior research group leader at the Cluster of Excellence MMCI at Saarland University.
 Since 2011, he works at the University of Tartu.
-He currently teaches Cryptology I, Quantum Cryptography, and Complexity Theory.
+He currently teaches Cryptology I and Quantum Cryptography.

 Assoc.
 Prof. Dirk Oliver Theis earned his PhD from Ruprecht-Karls-Universität Heidelberg in 2005, and his Habilitation from the Universität Magdeburg (Germany) in 2012.
-His research is in Theoretical Computer Science, particularly combinatorics, algorithms, and random structures.
-He teaches introductory courses on Discrete Math and Combinatorial Optimization, as well as advanced topics in randomness and combinatorics.
+His research is in Algorithms and Theory.
+In the Master’s curriculum, he teaches the courses on quantum computing.

 Satish Srirama is an Associate Professor at the University of Tartu and the head of the Mobile and Cloud Lab which deals with the research in cloud computing, mobile computing and Internet of Things (IoT).
 Assoc.
 Prof. Srirama got his PhD from RWTH Aachen University, Germany.
 He deals with the research in establishing and studying private clouds, migrating and adapting scientific computing applications to the cloud, mobile web and cloud services, sensor data analysis, IoT and designing cloud economic and deployment models.
 He has co-authored over 75 referred publications in international conferences and journals.
 He teaches Basics of Cloud Computing, Large-scale Data Processing on the Cloud and Mobile Application Development.

 Helger Lipmaa is a lead research fellow at the University of Tartu.
 His main research area is cryptography, where he is currently mainly focusing on the design of secure and efficient cryptographic protocols.
 Helger Lipmaa obtained his PhD in 1999, and has an extensive experience working abroad at Helsinki University of Technology (as a professor) and University College London (as a senior lecturer).
-He teaches Cryptographic Protocols.
+He teaches Distributed computing and block chains.

 Raul Vicente is a senior researcher at the University of Tartu and the head of Computational Neuroscience Lab, which investigates how the brain represents and processes information.
 The lab is formed by highly motivated and young researchers who are applying machine learning techniques to reveal meaningful patterns in brain data, creating biophysical models of brain activity, and developing deep neural networks with a view to applications.
 He obtained his Ph.D. in Physics in 2006 at the University of the Balearic Islands (Spain) after 1 year as a visitor scholar at the Electrical Engineering Department of the University of California, Los Angeles (UCLA).
 During 2006 to 2013 he was postdoctoral researcher at the Max-Planck Institute for Brain Research in Frankfurt, Germany.
 He lectures Introduction to Computational Neuroscience and Seminar in Computational Neuroscience.